oceanprotocol/docs/content/concepts/testnets.md

 Note: Because Ocean Protocol uses ZeppelinOS to manage smart contract upgrades, a keeper contract address might not change over time (because it's just the address _of the proxy contract_) but the actually-used smart contract might change, along with its functionality.

-_At the time of writing_, the contract address of the OceanToken contract in Kovan was:

-0x963f52e2f4827ef82c56ad2eb81f650f66aeb267

 ### Ocean Components Connected to Kovan

 There is a [Secret Store](/concepts/components/#secret-store) connected to the Kovan Testnet for use by Ocean Protocol projects (including your projects).
 It's operated by BigchainDB GmbH.
 Its URL is: